 Several toolboxes are included in BrainVISA package but some other toolboxes are available for download separately and have to be installed in addition to BrainVISA main package.
 More information about existing toolboxes on https://brainvisa.info/toolboxes.html.

-directory in your personal folder.
+It is possible to create a custom toolbox by adding your own processes in the .brainvisa/processes directory in your personal folder.
 If this directory contains processes, they will be available in BrainVISA interface in a toolbox named My Processes.

 It is also possible to define new toolbox containing links to existing processes, it can a sort of bookmarks toolbox.
 It can be useful to group in such a toolbox the processes you mostly use.